berkeley-demography/stata-savio-notes/README.md

 ![image](https://github.com/berkeley-demography/stata-savio-notes/assets/20607201/6e4f1044-41d8-469b-b112-fcb868d12009)

-In the terminal, add the Stata software to your $PATH variable: `PATH="/global/home/groups/fc_demog/stata18"` and then type `export PATH`.
+In the terminal, add the Stata software to your $PATH variable: `export PATH=$PATH:"/global/home/groups/fc_demog/stata18"`.
 From here you should be able to run the command `xstata-mp` to open the Stata GUI or `stata-mp` to run on the command line.

 Stata!